madkins23/go-type/README.md

 ## Package `reg`

 This package provides a dynamic type registry.
+The Go language doesn't provide dynamic type lookup by type name.
+All of the type names are removed during compilation, so even using the `reflect` package they're invisible.

-Since the Go language doesn't provide dynamic type lookup by name there is no way to create instances of types that are unknown to a package but might be provided by an application using that package.
+There is thus no way to create instances of types that are unknown to a package but might be provided by an application using that package.
 In cases requiring type instance creation by name (from a string) it is necessary to provide a way to register types by name,